tidyverse/tidyverse.org/content/blog/rvest-1-0-0/index.md

 </div>

-[`html_table()`](https://rvest.tidyverse.org/reference/html_table.html) was a hassle to use because it failed on many tables that contained row or column spans.
-It's now been re-written from scratch to more closely follow the same algorithm that browsers use.
-This means that there are far fewer tables for which it fails to produce some output, and the `fill` argument has been deprecated since it is no longer needed.
+[`html_table()`](https://rvest.tidyverse.org/reference/html_table.html) was frustrating because it failed on many tables that used row or column spans.
+I've now re-written it from scratch, closely following the algorithm that browsers use.
+This means that there are far fewer tables for which it fails to produce useful output, and I have deprecated the `fill` argument because it's no longer needed.

 Here's a little example with row span, column span, and a missing cell:

 <div class="highlight">